-An Aussie legend has filmed a TikTok of a recent call between her and a scam artist claiming to work for the government, and it’ll make you almost want to pick up the phone and troll them yourself.
+An Aussie legend filmed a TikTok of a call between her and a scam artist who claimed to work for the government, and it’ll make you almost want to pick up the phone and troll them yourself.

-In one video, Brieahna gets a call from someone who allegedly works for the Australian Border Force.
+In one video, Brieahna got a call from someone who allegedly works for the Australian Border Force.
 Sure, Jan.

-An automatic message plays: “This call is from the Investigation Division of the Australian Border Force.
+An automatic message played: “This call is from the Investigation Division of the Australian Border Force.

 “The reason behind this call is that the Australian Border Force has found and seized a parcel under your name, which was shipped through Australian Post, using your ID, which contains illegal components.